 Migraines are an extremely common health problem, but that does not mean that the condition is well-understood.
 It also does not mean that there are plenty of good migraine treatments.
-In fact, the 39 million Americans who suffer from migraines are often left with big medical bills and few results.
+In fact, the 39 million Americans who suffer from the condition often deal with big medical bills and few results.
 Have you found yourself in this situation?
-We are going to look at some of the biggest myths surrounding migraine treatments and migraines in general in order to help you find something that works.
+We are going to look at some of the biggest myths surrounding treatments and migraines in general in order to help you find something that works.

 Myth 1: Over-the-Counter (OTC) Pain Relievers Are Migraine Treatments

-Over-the-counter pain medicines are meant to treat headaches, inflammation, or general pain depending on the product you purchase.
-However, these products are not designed specifically for migraines.
+Over-the-counter pain medicines should treat headaches, inflammation, or general pain depending on the product you purchase.
+However, these products are not specifically for migraines.
 That having been said, you may sometimes find that taking ibuprofen or some other form of OTC pain reliever helps ease the headache that accompanies a migraine.
 Just remember that taking these OTC medications too often can actually result in rebound headaches and other health problems.

-Myth 2: There Are No Medications Designed as Migraine Treatments
+Myth 2: There Are No Medications That Can Relieve It

 Myth 3: Medication Works Equally for Everyone

-Myth 4: There Are No Treatments to Prevent Migraines
+Myth 4: There Are No Treatments to Prevent The Condition

-Myth 5: Everything My Doctor Prescribes for My Migraines Is a Migraine Treatment
+Myth 5: Everything My Doctor Prescribes Is a Treatment

-Your doctor may prescribe medications for your migraines that are being used in an off-label manner.
-In other words, these medications have been used with some limited success for migraine patients even though they were not designed for this purpose.
+Your doctor may prescribe medications for your migraines that are off-label.
+In other words, these medications have been used with some limited success for migraineurs even though they were not designed for this purpose.
 This increases the likelihood of unexpected side effects and decreases the likelihood of successful treatment.
-For example, anticonvulsants (seizure medications) are sometimes prescribed to migraine patients.
+For example, anticonvulsants (seizure medications) can sometimes help migraineurs.
 In addition, the medications you are prescribed may be for associated conditions that you have.
 For example, you may be prescribed antihypertensives if you have high blood pressure or antidepressants if you are experiencing depression along with your migraines.

 Myth 6: There Is No Self-Care for Migraines